Can screenwriters negotiate their own screenwriting contracts?

 If they’ve managed to scrounge $100,000 for a feature indie, that’s at least a solid $2,000 for you.

 You can certainly do the rest of the math for any given budget.

 When you pitch them a certain benchmark, not only do you sound professional and in-the-know, but you’re also giving them a realistic formula to work with.

 But what if you’re both early in the process and the money hasn’t been raised yet?

 Early Bird Contracts

-A contract and deal has to be made as early in the process as possible, otherwise, you lose some leverage.
+A contract and deal have to be made as early in the process as possible.
+Otherwise, you lose some leverage.

 Ask the filmmaker or producer what type of budget they are shooting for.
 You may likely hear a response, “Whatever we can get.”
 If you hear that response, the project doesn’t have that much weight.

 If you’ve managed to partner with a filmmaker or producer that knows what they are doing, they’ll likely have a Plan A and Plan B.

 Plan A might be them trying to get investors to pay $100,000.
 Plan B might be them paying for the movie out of their own pocket (credit card) for $10,000.